 - Track 18-4Bioprocess Engineering and Systems Biology

 Prebiotics and probiotics may be useful in achieving positive effects which include the enhanced immune function, improved colonic integrity, decreased incidence and duration of intestinal infections, down-regulated allergic response, improved digestion and elimination.
 Probiotics and prebiotics share a unique role in human nutrition, largely centering on manipulation of populations or activities of the bacteria that colonize our bodies.
-There is a need to consolidate the basic and applied research on probiotics and prebiotics into useful tools for food and nutrition, for example LAB are gram-positive non-pathogenic bacteria that are widely distributed in the nature have long been used in food processing the LcS is widely used in the production of probiotic dairy products and is also used as a food ingredient.
 The probiotic bacteria have the potential to augment or modify the host immune function through the regulation of host immune cells.

 - Track 19-1Gut health Improvement

 - Track 19-2Cancer Prevention

 - Track 19-3Immunomodulation